 If you've written a Linux tutorial that you'd like to share, you can contribute it.
 If you'd like to discuss Linux-related problems, you can use our forum.
 If you have questions, please contact us by email: info [at] howtoforge [dot] com or use our contact form.

-This tutorial shows how you can set up an OpenSUSE 13.1 desktop that is a full-fledged replacement for a Windows desktop, i.e.that has all the software that people need to do the things they do on their Windows desktops.
-The advantages are clear: you get a secure system without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.
+This tutorial shows how you can set up a Linux Mint 17 (Qiana) desktop that is a full-fledged replacement for a Windows desktop, i.e.that has all the software that people need to do the things they do on their Windows desktops.
+The advantages are clear: you get a securesystem without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.
 Linux Mint 17 is a Linux distribution based on Ubuntu that has lots of packages in its repositories (like multimedia codecs, Adobe Flash, Adobe Reader, Skype,Google Earth, etc.) that are relatively hard to install on other distributions; it therefore provides a user-friendly desktop experience even for Linux newbies.

 Linux Basics: How to Add and Delete Shell Users on Ubuntu Linux

 Adding and removing shell users on a fresh Linux server remain amongst the most fundamental tasks every Linux user/system administrator must know.
 As a matter of fact, when a user creates a new server, they are simply given the default root account to begin with.